-Formation for American Service
+Formation and Overview of American Service

 On 13 February 1776 orders were issued from Guards Headquarters in London forming a detachment from the three Regiments of Foot Guards for service in the war in America.
 Under the command of Brigadier General Edward Mathew (Coldstream Guards), the detachment was to consist of 15 privates from each of the 64 companies of Foot Guards.
 Officers, non-commissioned officers, and musicians were also drawn from the regiments.
 A chaplain, surgeon, and surgeon’s mates were recruited.
 The personnel were divided into 8 regular infantry or battalion companies, 1 light infantry company, and 1 grenadier company.
 The unit embarked for America on 2 May 1776.